guptaprav/itemEditor/README.md

 **App.js**
 - Includes context,
   * ItemContext
-  * ActionContext
 - Includes reducers,
   * ItemReducer
-  * ActionReducer

 **Components**
 * Header, includes title and buttons
 * ItemList (populates from dynamic data itemList.js)
 * ItemDetails (for selected item, populates the fields dynamically)
 * Fields types *text*, *checkbox*, *select*
-* Utility Stack function to store Undo and Redo data
+* <NOT USED> Utility Stack function to store Undo and Redo data (in this case array may be a better option in time complexity)

 **Responsive**
 * Base view is based of grid and templates